Lorena Melgaço, Brazil

 Urban and Rural Planning

-I have worked in different development projects for five years before starting the Mundus Urbano programme.
-My major work areas are urban transport planning, transport infrastructure investment, traffic modeling, social assessment for infrastructure projects, policy and planning for transport sub-sectors, land use planning, disaster management, institution development, low-income housing, urban governance and GIS.
-I completed Bachelor of Urban and Rural Planning Degree from Khulna University.
-Before starting MU I worked in Bangladesh with WSP Imc as a Transport Planner.
-I believe Mundus Urbano program helped to acquire the versatility needed to reach my full potential as an urban planning professional with solid theoretical background and a strong real world experience.
-I intend to work for sustainable urban development in developing countries to create better and more just societies.
+Fazlur has worked in different development projects for five years before starting the Mundus Urbano programme.
+His major work areas are urban transport planning, transport infrastructure investment, traffic modeling, social assessment for infrastructure projects, policy and planning for transport sub-sectors, land use planning, disaster management, institution development, low-income housing, urban governance and GIS.
+He completed his Bachelor’s degree of Urban and Rural Planning Degree from Khulna University.
+Before starting MU, he worked in Bangladesh with WSP Inc. as a Transport Planner.
+He believes Mundus Urbano helped him to acquire the versatility needed to reach his full potential as an urban planning professional with solid theoretical background and strong real world experience.
+He intends to work for sustainable urban development in developing countries to create better and more just societies.

 Rajesh Rajasekharan, India

-I received my training as an architect from a design institute in India.
-For me the process of learning design was more based on my understanding of relation between human life and varied attributes and aspects of built and non-built environment, which I always seek to enhance through research and studies.
-For me to be a part of Mundus Urbano program was not just to enlarge my scope of employment but an opportunity towards advanced learning of varied issues related to urban development.
-I strongly believe in all the aspects of life connected to and rooted in understanding and interpreting knowledge as a value and goal.
+He received his training as an architect from a design institute in India.
+For him, the process of learning design was more based on his understanding of the relation between human life and varied attributes and aspects of built and non-built environments, which he always sought to enhance through research and studies.
+For him, to be a part of Mundus Urbano, was not just to enlarge his scope of employment but an opportunity towards advanced learning of varied issues related to urban development.
+He strongly believes in all the aspects of life connected to and rooted in understanding and interpreting knowledge as a value and goal.

 Tara Saharan, India

-My background is in architecture and urban planning.
-Working in India for two years has given me a sound understanding of the dynamics in planning and I hope to build on these to achieve my goal of undertaking research in urban related issues.
-I strongly believe that this masters course can offer a vibrant context for stimulating research, discussion and understanding of urban issues with a global perspective.
+Tara’s background is in architecture and urban planning.
+Working in India for two years has given her a sound understanding of the dynamics in planning.
+She hopes to build on these to achieve her goal of undertaking research in urban-related issues.
+She strongly believes that this master’s course can offer a vibrant context for stimulating research, discussion and understanding of urban issues with a global perspective.

 Greta Sanches Correa, Brazil